cpiod/JH_mega_challenges_pack/README.md

 It contains :

 - Triple Angel: select three challenges!
-- Angel of Arrogance: fight the Harbinger directly
+- Angel from Ancient Time (with Ranmilia): fight the Harbinger directly with ancient stuff
 - Angel of Hubris, Again (with Feliksas): an updated version of the "Angel of Hubris" challenge
 - Angel of Charon: you are sent to remove all traces of demonic activity.
 Indeed, you are a CRI soldier!
 - Angel of Darkness: light range is 4 everywhere